Professional Services Engineer

 Professional Services Engineer (PSE)

 The Professional Service Engineer (PSE) works as a member of the delivery team for product implementation, configuration and integration projects.
 Provides expertise and technical contribution in technical aspects of the project.

-Installation and configuration of NICE software solutions/and or equipment at customer sites (remote or on premise) while following defined methodology, processes, system requirements and customer specific needs.
+Installation and configuration of NICE software solutions/and or equipment at Citi, remotely next to the customer while following defined methodology, processes, system requirements and customer specific needs.

 Resolve technical issues related to application implementation and supports trouble shooting of product functionality.